Drug and Alcohol Detox Programs

 Detox can be an important first step in the substance use treatment process.
 It can be intense and uncomfortable for many people.
-But going through medical detox is a critical moment.
-It is considered the entry point into treatment of substance use disorders (SUDs)—the moment where uncontrollable substance use ends and the body and mind are prepared and ready for change.
+But going through medical detox for drug or alcohol is a critical moment.
+Many consider detox treatment the entry point into treatment of substance use disorders (SUDs)—the moment when uncontrollable substance use ends and the body and mind are prepared and ready for change.
 Understanding what detox is, how it is an important part of drug and alcohol treatment, and how to find a drug or alcohol detox center near you can help you take the first steps toward recovery.

 Detoxification (“detox” for short) is the process of clearing your body of substances of misuse.1 It is where your treatment team works to help safely and humanely manage withdrawal symptoms.1 For many, it is only the first step in their treatment journey.
 While detox helps clear your body of drug and alcohol toxins, most people need extra treatments as they work toward long-term recovery.

-For many people with an SUD, the fear of how bad withdrawal symptoms will be keeps them from finding help.
+For many people with an SUD, the fear of how bad withdrawal symptoms will keep them from finding help.
 Detox can feel like a major hurdle to achieving recovery.
-But medical detox can help keep you as safe and as comfortable as possible during withdrawal and positions your feet on solid ground as you begin your journey toward recovery.
+But medical detox can help keep you as safe and as comfortable as possible during withdrawal and position your feet on solid ground as you begin your journey toward recovery.

 When you take certain substances regularly over a period of time, your body makes small changes, getting used to the presence of that substance.
 As these changes continue, a person must increase the amount of the substance in order to feel its effects.

 Then, when you stop taking it, the body doesn’t know right away how to reverse the changes it made, so it begins to go through withdrawal.
 This state is called dependence.3 Withdrawal symptoms differ from person to person and depend on:1